Email Deliverability & Domain Warmup: The Complete Guide

 - Segment by engagement level

-- Make unsubscribe easy
+- Make the unsubscribe easy to find

-- Monitor complaint rates (under 0.1%)
+- Keep complaint rates under 0.1%

-- Send relevant content
+- Send content people actually want

 Content:

-- Avoid spam triggers ("FREE!!!", excessive caps)
+- Skip spam triggers like "FREE!!!" and excessive caps

-- Good text-to-image ratio
+- Keep a healthy text-to-image ratio

-- Include plain text version
+- Include a plain text version

-- Consistent "From" name
+- Keep one consistent "From" name

 Already in spam?
-Follow this:
+Here is the plan.

 Week 1: Stop the Bleeding